vlizanae/annxious-bot/README.md

 ```
 * That's it.

+#### About your data

+As data scientists we care about data.
+The only data coming
+out of your machine are the metrics you can see in each epoch
+line yielded by `model.fit`, which are completely meaningless
+without context.
+ANNxious does not have any kind of access to
+any part of your dataset.

 ## How to host the bot
 ANNxious is written in Python 3 and uses PostgreSQL as its
 backend to store the users, for the time being it is not